 I choked down a retort and swung the Gilmour back around to witness a sight both beautiful and terrifying.
 While only a quarter of the original crew was still on board, they were the ones most motivated to do what we were asking them to do: fly into combat and shoot at the Tharl.
 The newer crew weren't quite as motivated but they'd been training on the ship's systems for many months.
 Between them they unleashed a storm of fire unlike any I'd seen before, even considering my unwilling participation in the fleet battle at Chort.
 The Thanatos was a big ship, designed to escort convoys and provide a defensive screen for even bigger ships of the wall.
 Focusing all that firepower on a single target was exhilarating but it made me appreciate even more why the Navy frowned on their ships falling into private hands.
 Even a small squadron like this turned to piracy could devastate the trade routes.

-"We're through.
-I see atmosphere venting on the rear starboard quarter," Ron reported.
+Nevertheless, it still took a minute of concentrated fire before Ron announced, "We're through.
+I see atmosphere venting on the rear starboard quarter."

 I stared briefly at the plot as I watched the doomed Tharl ship abandon her pursuit of us and dive directly toward the Thanatos.
 Was she thinking of ramming?